Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-8-stay-at-home-travel.html.markdown

 ---
 ![Helen Coffey and Steph Parker](/images/uploads/helensteph.jpg "Helen Coffey (left) and Steph Parker (right)")

-For this months’ podcast ([listen here](https://flightfreeuk.podbean.com/e/2020-series-episode-8-stay-at-home-travel/)), we’re speaking to StephParker and Helen Coffey.
+For this months’ podcast ([listen here](https://flightfreeuk.podbean.com/e/2020-series-episode-8-stay-at-home-travel/)), we’re speaking to Steph Parker and Helen Coffey.
 Steph runs the travel website [Big World Small Pockets](https://www.bigworldsmallpockets.com), and Helen is the [Deputy Travel Editor at the Independent](https://www.independent.co.uk/author/helen-coffey), so they both make a living from travel.
 They’ve signed up to Flight Free 2020, and we love having travel writers on our pledge, because if they can take a flight free year, anybody can.

 Helen and Steph had exciting flight-free travel plans, and like most other people, they’ve all been cancelled because of Covid.
 But both of them have made similar discoveries during lockdown, that travel is more about how you see things than where you go, so we thought it would be great to catch up with them both, and find out how we can benefit from staying within the UK, and how we can still have new, authentic travel experiences without really going very far.